Culebra peak - 14,047 feet

 The fee to climb Culebra and or Red Mountain is $150.00 per person.
 This helps cover costs of maintenance and allows us to maintain the natural, untouched beauty of the hike.

-Reservations may be made in advance during the winter season: we start accepting reservations in December to start winter climbs in January.
+Reservations may be made in advance during the winter season: we start accepting reservations in December for both winter and summer climbs.
+Winter climbs start the first weekend in January.

-Your reservation may be canceled at any time or prior to the trip, due to unsafe weather conditions.
+Your reservation may be canceled by Cielo Vista Ranch staff at any time or prior to the trip, due to unsafe weather conditions.
 A member of our staff will contact you to discuss safety conditions and cancellations.
 If in the event that your reservation cannot be rescheduled, a refund will be made.
-(Please see our reservation page for more about our refund policy.)
+(Please see refund policy.)

 There is no climbing or hiking in August through December due to hunting season: sorry for the inconvenience.